Learning strategies5 min read

 What daily practice actually builds

-Most people think doing it once in a while helps.
-But gaps between tries wipe away progress made before.
-Studies show how often you practice matters more than how long.
-Short bursts each day beat longer stretches spread apart.
-Only when done every single day does improvement add up.
-What that looks like once the habit is in place goes further than most expect.
+The catch is that gaps undo progress.
+Research suggests how often you practice matters more than how long: short daily bursts beat long sessions spread far apart.
+What it looks like once the habit is in place goes further than most people expect.

 How to actually start tomorrow